Librarika/manual/docs/cataloging.md

 	![Media copy add form](img/media-copy-add-form.png)

+* If you enter any remarks on the `Remarks` field then you will see a **View Remarks** link on the copies section.
+By clicking that link you can view your remarks.
-* Enter necessary information regarding your copy.
+* Enter other necessary information regarding your copy.
 * Click on the `Submit` button when you are done
 * A new copy record will be created.